varigence/docs/bimlflex/modeling-tools/schema-diagram.md

 ### Context Aware Actions

-There are convenience actions available on most of the tables and columns in both the source and preview panes.
+There are convenience actions available on most of the tables and columns.

 By clicking on a Table or Column a user gets a pop up of all the actions buttons available.
 The first click will show a minimized view with only the icons with tooltips.